 What do we know?

-In times past, in order to open a bank account, a customer would need to visit a retail location and provide a form of physical identification (i.e., a driver’s license or passport).
+In times past, in order to open a bank accountA bank account is a financial account provided by a bank.
+It allows depositing, withdrawing, and managing funds securely., a customer would need to visit a retail location and provide a form of physical identification (i.e., a driver’s license or passport).
 Bank employees would then make a judgement of whether or not the customer was being truthful by comparing the photo ID and the face of the customer in front of them.
 Customers deemed truthful could proceed with the process.

 As counterfeit identity cards became more convincing and prevalent, business would develop better technology to detect fake ID’s.